A journey into PostgreSQL logical replication - the next chapter

 Our new authorization layer is a project using the CDC.
 That stands out unexpectedly but has more to it.

 Toggl Track had a limited and hard-coded system of roles.
 It's more than that, but we can sum it up to whether you are an admin or not.
-Replacing the entire authorization layer was a major project as most of these rules are enforced at the database layer.
+Replacing the entire authorization layer was a major project, as most of these rules are enforced at the database layer.
 On top of that, we have been decoupling domains from our main service, which means that data to assess authorization rules was now coming from different sources of truth, such as the old monolithic database where entity settings are stored, our new subscription service, and the new authorization database where we were planning to store roles, permissions and their relations to users.

-However, in addition to providing more role flexibility, we set out to deal with performance bottlenecks while resolving authorization rules for large organizations with tens of thousands of projects, and users.
+However, in addition to providing more role flexibility, we set out to deal with performance bottlenecks while resolving authorization rules for large organizations with tens of thousands of projects and users.
 Authorization alone was taking a considerable amount of response time for reporting features, for instance.

 The solution that we came up with was computing a data object with all the needed information to solve authorization.
 But, as we didn't want to increase sign-in time, we needed to generate that object pre-session.
 While looking for ways to achieve this, our newly developed CDC pipeline couldn't have come at a better time.